 Adidas Adipower III

+Shoes that compress are great for running and jumping because they help to absorb some of the impacts of landing, but that’s not ideal for squats.
 Adidas’ newest version of the Adipower III is a long-awaited refresh of the company’s hottest weightlifting shoes.
-Though somewhat similar visually to the previous iteration, Adidas found a way to improve on an already top-notch shoe.
-These shoes feature a 20.1mm (0.79 inch) heel height to help improve positioning during squats, cleans, and snatches.
+These shoes feature a 20.1mm (0.79-inch) heel height to help improve positioning during squats, cleans, and snatches.
 The average heel-to-toe drop is around three-quarters of an inch, so these are just above average heel height.
 Uniquely, these shoes are unisex, but the sizing is provided in men’s sizes.
 Unfortunately, if you have rather large or tiny feet, you may be out of luck — these are available only in sizes six through 13.

 The Adidas Adipower III is a unisex weightlifting shoe designed specifically for olympic lifting athletes.
 The combination of a high-density TPU midsole and leather lockdown strap provides top-notch stability while the extra padding around the collar ensures you don’t sacrifice comfort.